Snoring or CPAP struggles? Custom dental devices may be your best solution to peaceful sleep!

-For whom are professional oral appliances recommended?
+Who are professional oral appliances recommended?

 Many dentists, physicians, and sleep technicians may not be aware of the newest medical guidelines involving oral appliance therapy (valid in 2019).
-The guidelines have been documented by sleep physician and dental expert panels who set the standard of care for treatment for apnea patients.
+The guidelines have been documented by a sleep physician and dental expert panels who set the standard of care for treatment for apnea patients.

 The following individuals are good candidates for oral appliance therapy: